– this page as pdf –

 The format for map-data

-The dataset must include one variable of references, the polygons can refer to.
-This variable must start with /P. If a dataset refers to a polygon, there must be an empty line after the data matrix followed by the relative path+filename to the file containing the map data.
+The dataset must include one variable of references, which the polygons refer to.
+This variable must start with '/P'.
+If a dataset is asociated with polygons, there must be an empty line after the data matrix followed by the relative path+filename to the file containing the map data.

 In the map file, each polygon must be defined as follows: